brubakerjeff/scanner-jeff/Readme.md

  The proposed solution is to mount a local directory into the docker image, where a script will automatically extract and process any compressed files (e.g. tar.gz or zip).
  Using parellel processing with a set of filters, the script will flag any suspicious files unless they pass a safe filter and place them in the quarantine folder.

 The current filters look at name and hash mapping.
 With the use of object-oriented programming and its extensibility, it is possible to add other filters without breaking the pattern.
-Algorithms such as more advanced matching algorithms or interfacing with simulated environment such as a cyber range for further analysis.
+Ideas for extensions could be algorithms such as more advanced matching (machine learning) or interfacing with a simulated environment for execution in isolation.

 ## Assumptions:
 - Client has docker available